JakubIllner/jakubillner.github.io/about.md

 I am also biased by my long work at Oracle.
 Oracle had its ups and downs but I believe it has excellent products; such as Oracle Cloud Infrastructure (OCI), Autonomous Database, or CX and ERP applications.
 The solutions I present are demonstrated on Oracle technologies.

+Please note that although I  work for Oracle, the views expressed on this blog are my own and do not necessarily reflect the views of Oracle.

 I hope you find this blog useful.